Undoubtedly, your to-do list has been a valuable tool for your productivity.

 - Thanks for your understanding.

-2. If they are coming in person, calmly explain:
+2. If they come in person, calmly explain:

 I’m currently working on a project.

-Presently, I’m fixed; hence, I will not be opportune to work on this.
+Presently, I’m fixed.
+Hence, I won’t be opportune to work on this.

-Even with not-to-do-list templates, the basic idea is saying no to what you believe will distract you.
+Even with not-to-do-list templates, the basic idea is to say no to what you believe will distract you.